 Stringing, Sine and Spatter Shapes

-The greater the difference between the width and length, the sharper the angle of impact.
-For example, imagine a bloodstain 2 millimeters wide and 4 millimeters long.
-The width divided by the length is 0.5.
-The arcsin of 0.5 is 30 -- so the blood hit the surface at a 30-degree angle.
-In a bloodstain that is 1 millimeter wide and 4 millimeters long, the ratio between them is 0.25.
-In this case, the blood hit the surface at about a 14-degree angle.
+The greater the difference between the width and length, the sharper the angle of impact [source: Dutelle].
+For example, imagine a bloodstain 0.08 inches wide by 0.16 inches long (2 by 4 millimeters).
+The width divided by the length equals 0.5.
+The ArcSin of 0.5 is 30, meaning the blood hit the surface at a 30-degree angle.
+In a bloodstain measuring 0.04 by 0.16 inches (1 by 4 millimeters), the impact angle comes out to about 14.5 degrees.

-So far, we've discussed how bloodstain pattern analysis can work when trained law-enforcement officers implement it correctly.
-We'll look at the history of bloodstain pattern analysis, as well as an infamous case that contains botched bloodstain pattern analysis practices, next.
+So far, we've discussed how bloodstain pattern analysis can work when trained law enforcement officers implement it correctly.
+Next, we'll look at the history of bloodstain pattern analysis, as well as an infamous case that contains botched bloodstain pattern analysis practices.